Cross of the Bay

 Don Ramon Bravo Prieto

 Ramon Bravo, 21 Oct 1925 - 21 Feb 1998, was born in Piedras Negra, Coahuila.
 He was a Mexican diver, author, photographer, and underwater filmmaker.
-He was a famous Mexican swimmer that competed in the 1948 and 1952 Summer Olympics.
+He was a famous Mexican swimmer who competed in the 1948 and 1952 Summer Olympics.

 He soon became involved with diving and filmmaking and quickly gained fame in Europe and America.
 His fascination and dedication to sharks led to much of his time and work filming and studying these amazing animals.
 It was Ramon Bravo that is responsible for the discovery (through fisherman Carlos Garcia "Valve"), filming, and studying of the "sleeping sharks" near Isla Mujeres in the 70s, where tiger sharks were seen to be sleeping on the ocean floor.
-Because of this discovery, Jacques Cousteau spent several weeks here studying this phenomenon with Ramon Bravo as his guide.
+Because of this discovery, Jacques Cousteau spent several weeks studying this phenomenon with Ramon Bravo as his guide.

 This unusual behaviour is thought to be caused by underwater freshwater rivers from the Yucatan, which the sharks would use to cleanse their bodies.
 Cousteau spent several weeks here studying the sharks and the migration of lobsters.